DeMonA1/SocialWebsite__Django/README.md

-After creating your app in GooleAPI add these constants to the .env file is in the root project directory:
+After creating your app in the GooleAPI add these constants to the .env file, which is located in the root project directory:
     GOOGLE_OAUTH2_KEY (in Goole API page has the name as 'Client ID') GOOGLE_OAUTH2_SECRET